 Chinese New Year, also known as Spring Festival or Lunar New Year, is the most important holiday in China.
-Chinese New Year is a time for families to come together, to celebrate and honor their ancestors.
+It's is a time for families to come together, to celebrate and honor their ancestors.
 The celebration lasts for 15 days and is based on the Chinese lunar calendar (lunisolar calendar), which means it is based on the cycles of the moon and the sun.
-The exact date of Chinese New Year changes every year, but it typically falls between January 21st and February 20th.
+The exact date of the New Year changes every year, but it typically falls between January 21st and February 20th.

 Rat: quick-witted, resourceful, versatile, kind.